UK records 2,874 COVID-19 cases, highest daily total for a month | Health

 Britain reported 2,874 new COVID-19 cases on Thursday, government statistics showed, the highest daily figure for new cases since April 19.

+The uptick comes as Prime Minister Boris Johnson pushes ahead with re-opening England's economy from COVID-19 lockdown, and as a quick rollout of vaccines decouples the link between case numbers and hospitalisations and deaths.
+While there is a lag between cases and hospitalisations, the numbers of patients in hospital has been coming down consistently, even when cases were last at such levels.

-Britain recorded another 7 deaths within 28 days of a positive COVID-19 test, and said 37.25 million people had been given a first dose of COVID-19 vaccine.
+On April 19, when there were 2,963 daily cases reported, 2,006 people were in hospital.
+But on Thursday, the total number of patients in hospital fell below 900 for the first time since September.
+Britain recorded another 7 deaths within 28 days of a positive COVID-19 test, and the statistics portal showed 37.25 million people had been given a first dose of COVID-19 vaccine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)